HMS Amphion (1883): 1897–1900

-The January 1898 Navy List listed her commissioned and warrant officers as follows:

 1900 refit

 Amphion was refitted at Devonport immediately after she paid off.
-On 25 February 1900 it was reported that: "The refit of the Amphion at Devonport is to be completed at the earliest possible date.
+On 25 February 1900, it was reported that: "The refit of the Amphion at Devonport is to be completed at the earliest possible date.
 Although the cruiser only paid off last week she has been dismantled and the work is well advanced.
 She only recently returned from the Pacific station, and it is understood she is to be sent back to that station to relieve the Phaëton or the Leander, which will complete their three years/ commission in June.
 The Amphion's engines and boilers are in capital condition, although she has served over nine years on foreign stations, and it is believed that her refit can be carried out for £3,000 less than the sum provided for it."

-1900-1904
+1900–1904

 Amphion was commissioned at Devonport by Captain John Casement, on 20 September 1900.
 She served on the Pacific Station.
 This commission was the subject of a book in the 'Log' series, entitled: HMS Amphion, Pacific Station, 1901–1904.
-She arrived at Colón, Panama in late December 1900.
+She arrived at Colón, Panama, in late December 1900.
 In January 1902, it was reported that Amphion had struck on a reef while on her way from Panama to Callao, was seriously damaged, and had to proceed to Valparaíso for repairs.
 In early August that year she was back at the station headquarters at Esquimalt.

-The March 1901 Navy List listed her commissioned and warrant officers as follows:
+In January 1903 she was reported to be in Paita, Peru, visiting Panama, Acapulco and San Diego before her return to Esquimalt in late March.